Why Not Run? How The Demands of Fundraising Undermine Ambition for Higher Office

 Date Written: April 4, 2018

-Scholars have examined a range of factors that may shape the pool of candidates who choose to run for office.
-Yet it is difficult to assess the importance of these factors on individual-level entry decisions with observational data.
-To overcome this challenge, we embed a conjoint experiment into a survey of local elected officials — a common pool from which candidates for higher office tend to emerge.
-We provide randomized vignettes describing election scenarios, then assess respondents’ interest in running in the given election.
-Our core finding is that politicians are more sensitive to variation in the potential fundraising burden than any other factor considered — including legislative salary.
-We also find evidence that politicians are deterred by the presence of an incumbent and by negative advertising.
+A core question in the study of democratic politics is what factors influence the decision to run for office.
+A full accounting of the process of candidate emergence requires understanding the individual-level factors that influence potential candidates.
+Yet, existing studies typically focus on a single factor in isolation or study aggregate outcomes, rather than individual-level decisions.
+To overcome these limitations, we embed a conjoint experiment into a survey of local officials — a population from which candidates for from which candidates for higher office often emerge.
+We vary election scenarios and measure interest in running for the given office.
+Politicians are more sensitive to variation in the fundraising burden than any other factor considered — including legislative salary.
+Politicians are also deterred by the presence of an incumbent and by negative advertising.
 We find little evidence that they are directly responsive to their opponent’s ideology.

 Keywords: campaign finance, candidate entry, elite surveys, local government, state government